Château Cheval Blanc St-Emilion 2020 - 1er Grand Cru Classé A

 Wine rated (2023 guide) 99/100

-The bouquet of white, red, and purple flowers is further enhanced by the addition of Indian spices, red and black fruits, and truffles.
-However, as pleasant as the nose is, it is the palate, with its seemingly endless layers of cashmere-like textured fruit, refined and silky tannins, liveliness, and energy, that steals the show.
+The bouquet of white, red, and purple flowers is further enhanced by notes of Indian spices, red and black fruits, and truffles.
+However, as pleasant as the nose may be, it is the palate—with its seemingly endless layers of cashmere-like fruit, refined and silky tannins, and lively energy—that steals the show.
 The wine delicately caresses the palate for over 60 seconds.
-This is a monumental Cheval Blanc that will age for decades, but it is sexy and can be enjoyed young.
+This is a monumental Cheval Blanc that will age for decades, yet it is sexy and can be enjoyed young.
 Drink between 2027 and 2065.

 Tastingbook - Markus Del Monego